-This Engraving is a faithful Copy from a Photographic Likeness of GORDON, a Louisiana Slave, who escaped into the Federal Lines at Baten Rouge, in March of this year, and who is now a Soldier in the Federal Army.
-The Photograph was taken five or aix months after a terrible scourging, and exhibits from the shoulders to the waist great welts and furrows, raised or gouged by the lash, running cross-wise and lengthwise-the victim himself presenting a noble countenance and fine physique.
-The SLAVEHOLDERS pretend to be Fighting for Southern Independence.
-Don't be deceived.
-They mean liberty to torture and oppress their fellow-subjects for their own unholy gain.
-As you value the its you already possess, and social and political liberties and as sion of your WITH YOUR BEST SYMPATHIES This great struggle is essentially a question of REMUNERATED or UNRE JUNERATED TOIL-of SLAVERY & ANTI-SLAVERY: A TRANSNATIONAL ARCHIVE SUPPORT Slavery and Anti-Slavery: A Transnational Archive is the world's largest archive on the history of slavery.
+WITH YOUR BEST SYMPATHIES

+This great struggle is essentially a question of REMUNERATED or

+SLAVERY AND ANTI-SLAVERY: A TRANSNATIONAL ARCHIVE

+Slavery and Anti-Slavery: A Transnational Archive is the world's largest archive on the history of slavery.
 This historical archive embraces the scholarly study of slavery in a comprehensive, conceptual, and global way.
+The most ambitious project of its kind, this collection is composed of more than 5 million pages of documents, organised into four parts.

+KEY FACTS

+DATE RANGE: 1490-1896

+SCOPE: more than 5.4 million pages

+SOURCE LIBRARIES: collections published though partnership with the Amistad Research Center, the Bibliothèque National de France, the British Library, the National Archives in Kew, Oberlin College, the Schomburg Center for Research in Black Culture, the University of Miami, the University of North Carolina at Chapel Hill, and many others.

-The most ambitious project of its kind, this collection is composed of more than five million pages of documents organised into four parts.
-COVERING YEARS: 1490-1896 SCOPE: MORE THAN 5.4 MILLION PAGES SOURCE INSTITUTIONS: COLLECTIONS PUBLISHED THROUGH PARTNERSHIPS WITH THE AMISTAD RESEARCH CENTRE, THE BIBLIOTHÈQUE NATIONALE DE FRANCE, THE BRITISH LIBRARY, THE NATIONAL ARCHIVES AT KEW, OBERLIN COLLEGE, THE SCHOMBURG CENTRE FOR RESEARCH IN BLACK CULTURE, THE UNIVERSITY OF MIAMI, THE UNIVERSITY OF NORTH CAROLINA AT CHAPEL HILL, AND MANY OTHERS.
-Part I: Debates Over Slavery and Abolition Debates Over Slavery and Abolition sheds light on the abolitionist movement, the conflicts within it, the anti- and pro-slavery arguments of the period, and debates regarding colonisation.
-Part I explores all facets of the topic with a focus on economic, gender, legal, religious, and government issues.
-Part II: Slave Trade in the Atlantic World Slave Trade in the Atlantic World continues this ground-breaking series by charting the inception of slavery in Africa and its rise throughout the Atlantic world-placing emphasis on the Caribbean, Latin America, and the United States.
-More international in scope than Part I, this collection was developed by an international editorial board with scholars specialis ing in U.S., European, African, and Latin American/ Caribbean aspects of the slave trade.
+Part I: Debates Over Slavery and Abolition

+Debates Over Slavery and Abolition sheds light on the abolitionist movement, the conflicts within it, the anti- and pro-slavery arguments of the period, and debates regarding colonisation.
+Part I explores all facets of the topic, with a focus on economic, gender, legal, religious, and government issues.

+Part II: Slave Trade in the Atlantic World

+Slave Trade in the Atlantic World continues this groundbreaking series by charting the inception of slavery in Africa and its rise throughout the Atlantic world-placing emphasis on the Caribbean, Latin America, and the United States.
+More international in scope than Part I, this collection was developed by an international editorial board, with scholars specializing in U.S., European, African, and Latin American/Caribbean aspects of the slave trade.
 Part II covers a wide spectrum of subjects, such as legal issues, economics, experiences unique to enslaved women and children, and modes of resistance, which tell the story of slavery from a unique international perspective.

-Part III: The Institution of Slavery Adding to the depth of coverage, The Institution of Slavery explores the inner workings of slavery from 1542-1888.
-Through legal documents, plantation records, first-person accounts, newspapers, government records, and other primary sources, Part III reveals-in vivid detail how enslaved people struggled against the institution.
-These rare works explore such themes as slavery as a legal and labour system, the relationship between slavery and religion, and free labour.
+Part III: The Institution of Slavery

+Adding to the depth of coverage, The Institution of Slavery explores the inner workings of slavery from 1542 to 1888.
+Through legal documents, plantation records, first-person accounts, newspapers, government records, and other primary sources, Part III reveals-in vivid detail-how enslaved people struggled against the institution.
+These rare works explore such themes as slavery as a legal and labor system, the relationship between slavery and religion, and free labor.
 Also covered are key events like the Zong Massacre, the Demerara Rebellion, and many others.

 Part IV: Age of Emancipation

 Age of Emancipation includes numerous rare documents that trace the issues and events that led to the emancipation of slaves in the United States, Latin America, the Caribbean, and other parts of the world.
-Part IV supports the study of many areas, including the activities of the U.S. federal government as it dealt with former slaves and the Freedmen's Bureau, views of political parties and postwar problems with the American South, documents of the British and French governments on the slave trade, reports from the West Indies and Africa, and many more.
-NINETEENTH CENTURY COLLECTIONS ONLINE Nineteenth Century Collections Online formed from partnerships between Gale and nearly one hundred libraries that want to preserve content and make it digitally available for academic research.
-With guidance from professionals and end-users, we can now offer researchers a wide range of carefully selected content from invaluable documents that cover the long nineteenth century-and beyond.
-This collection unites multiple, distinct archives into a single resource of over one hundred types of primary source documents.
+Part IV supports the study of many areas, including the activities of the U.S. federal government as it dealt with former slaves and the Freedmen's Bureau, views of political parties and postwar problems with the American South, documents of the British and French governments on the slave trade, reports from the West Indies and Africa, and more.
+NINETEENTH CENTURY COLLECTIONS ONLINE Nineteenth Century Collections Online formed from partnerships between Gale and nearly 100 libraries that want to preserve content and make it digitally available for academic research.
+With guidance from professionals and end users, we can now offer researchers a wide range of carefully selected content from invaluable documents that cover the long nineteenth century-and beyond.
+This collection unites multiple, distinct archives into a single resource of over 100 types of primary source documents.